Grant McLennan

 Grant McLennan was a seminal Australian singer-songwriter-guitarist who co-founded The Go-Betweens with Robert Forster in Brisbane in 1977.
 Grant was also a successful solo artist, releasing four albums throughout his career.
 He was an advocate for emerging Queensland artists and in 2001, the Australasian Performing Right Association listed "Cattle and Cane" (1983), written by McLennan, as one of their top 30 Australian songs of all time.
 McLennan passed away at the age of 48, but is still considered one of Australia's greatest artists.

-Postponed for 2020 in response to the COVID-19 pandemic, in normal years the prestigious $25,000 Grant McLennan Fellowship offers the recipient/s an opportunity to travel to New York, London or Berlin for up to six months and use the experience of being immersed in a foreign and vibrant musical culture to further develop their own artistic skills.
+The prestigious $15,000 Grant McLennan Fellowship offers the recipient/s an opportunity to travel to New York, London or Berlin for up to six months and use the experience of being immersed in a foreign and vibrant musical culture to further develop their own artistic skills.

 The Fellowship is for a contemporary music songwriter or songwriting duo with both experience and exceptional talent.
 The artist/artists will have more than five years of professional experience and will have developed a national profile through album releases, touring and media recognition.